lana-qawasmy/pseu-point-of-sale-ui/README.md

-# PSEU Point Of Sales
+# PSEU Point Of Sales UI

 > Website provides a way to manage a point of sale

+> To see PSEU Point Of Sales API [click here](https://github.com/Momen-G-Ar/pseu-point-of-sale-api)

 ## Table of Content